Ya-dola/SoftOne-Assignment/Misc/Assignment Breakdown.md

 - Create Angular forms for updating student information. ✅
 - Implement the CRUD operations (Create, Read, Update, Delete) in both the Angular frontend and the ASP.NET Web API backend.
-(Create ❓- Read ✅ - Update ✅ - Delete ❓)
+(Create ❓- Read ✅ - Update ✅ - Delete ✅)

 ### Day 4

 - Handle Uploading of Profile Image. ✅
 - Handle Displaying Profile Image from DB ✅
+- Fix Loading of Previous Date when Editing Student Details ✅
+- Make Uploading of Profile Image Not Required ❓
 - Create Angular forms for inserting new student information.
-- Fix Loading of Previous Date when Editing Student Details
 - Test CRUD operations by sending requests from the Angular frontend and ensuring data is being stored and retrieved correctly.
-(Create ❓- Read ✅ - Update ✅ - Delete ❓)
+(Create ❓- Read ✅ - Update ✅ - Delete ✅)

 ### Day 5

 - Restructure the UI with flex grids and css. ❓
-- Expand the student list UI to include a details section.
+- Expand the student list UI to include a details section. ❓
 - Implement Angular functionality to populate the details section when a student is clicked. ❓
 - Implement pagination functionality for the student list in the Angular frontend.
 - Add a search bar to search for localStudents by any field in the list.
 - Implement sorting functionality for the student list.
 - Test pagination, searching, and sorting to ensure they are working as expected.

 # OLD

 ### Day 1: Initial Setup and Project Structure